 - Engage with the senior community to ensure their best care.

-The project aims to be a collective effort with representatives of each Latin American ethnicity and most important reaching out to the Senior Citizens as focus groups so they can provide input to a dignified and quality of care for the future.
+The program aims to be a collective effort with representatives of each Latin American ethnicity and most important reaching out to the Senior Citizens as focus groups so they can provide input to a dignified and quality of care for the future.

-Project Alignment with the Australian Government Aged Care Principles:
+Program Alignment with the Australian Government Aged Care Principles:

 - INCLUSION – The needs of older people from CALD backgrounds, their families and carers are included in the development of Australian Government ageing and aged care policies and programs on an ongoing basis;